-* Disclaimer, you need a second day in London to see the WB Studio Tour as it really is an all day thing.
+* Disclaimer, you need an entire day to see the WB Studio Tour.
 The studio is on the outskirts of London, you can take the underground out to Euston but then switch to the overground to get to Watford Junction (about 40 minutes from central London), then hop off and catch the shuttle bus (every 20 minutes, takes 15 minutes, does have a fee and I cannot remember if they take cards or you need cash.)
 Make a day for that if you’ve got any hardcore fans with you!
 They do have family tickets, which can save you a bit.
 The shop at the end of the tour is HUGE, and if you arrive early you can go in there to browse.
 You are given a set “tour” time that’s not flexible, but once you get past that initial bit then you are free to explore the rest, which is self guided, until they close.
 (They said they do have people stay for the entire day and they have to kick them out at closing.)

-* If you are able to do a last minute trip to London, or book a billion years in advance, you can take a third day and get tickets to The Cursed Child!
+* If you book a billion years in advance, get tickets to The Cursed Child!
 It’s in two parts, an afternoon matinee then you return for an evening showing for the second half.
 I hear it’s amazing, but NOT for little ones as it gets intense with some flying dementors.

 * Millenium Bridge is fun to walk across if you don’t have little ones panicking about it being attacked by dementors like in the movie.
 Look both directions along the Thames and you can see where they flew on their broomsticks up the river.
 This is right by the Globe, Tate Modern (free entry), and St. Paul’s Cathedral.